 Bachelor of Science in Communication Sciences and Disorders

-When you improve a person’s ability to communicate, you improve their foundation for life.
+When you graduate with a Communication Sciences and Disorders degree at Ole Miss, you improve a person’s ability to communicate and improve their foundation for life.

 A degree in Communication Sciences and Disorders offers many exciting opportunities to serve your community.
 Students that complete a BS in communication science disorders will help individuals with speech, language, or hearing disabilities.